- Purchase the complete Expat Arrivals Sao Paulo Guide (PDF)

 + PRO: Amazing nightlife

-There are lots of party districts in the city, with exciting bars, restaurants and nightclubs.
+The lifestyle in São Paulo is among the best in the world as the city boasts lots of party districts with exciting bars, restaurants and nightclubs.
 Options are varied, from traditional samba to megaclubs with more modern playlists.
-But Paulistas aren’t ones to start the party in a hurry, with most revellers only venturing out late at the night.
+That said, Paulistas aren't ones to start the party in a hurry, with most revellers only venturing out late at night.
 Some venues might have dress codes, so remember to look sharp.

 + PRO: Parque Ibirapuera

-An icon of the city, this massive urban park is comparable to New York’s famous Central Park.
-It’s a great place to spend some downtime, offering everything from jogging tracks, basketball courts and lakeside picnic spaces, to museums and skateparks.
-It also plays host to São Paulo Fashion Week.
+An icon of the city, this massive urban park is comparable to New York's famous Central Park.
+It's a great place to spend some downtime, offering everything from jogging tracks, basketball courts and lakeside picnic spaces to museums and skateparks.

 + PRO: Great museums

-With a rich and interesting history, the city has plenty of attractions in the form of museums and art galleries for new arrivals to enjoy.
-The Pinacoteca and Modern Art Museum are good first stops, while the São Paulo Art Museum is a must, owning pieces by Renoir, Gauguin and Gainsborough.
-Ibirapuera Park is home to the Museum of Modern Art and the University of São Paulo’s Museum of Contemporary Art.
+With a rich and interesting history, São Paulo has plenty of attractions in the form of museums and art galleries for new arrivals to enjoy.
+The Pinacoteca and Modern Art Museum are fantastic first stops, while the São Paulo Art Museum is a must, showing pieces by Renoir, Gauguin and Gainsborough.
+Ibirapuera Park is home to the Museum of Modern Art and the University of São Paulo's Museum of Contemporary Art.

 - CON: Not quite a Rio paradise